miniwheat/number-theory/README.md

-# number-theory

-A repository housing some of the scripts and coding I wrote and used for the Coursera course on 'Number Theory and Cryptography'
+# Number Theory and Cryptography

+Contents:

+various code segments (python) related to Coursera Course 'Number Theory and Cryptography' by UC San Diego Hisgher School of Economics